Loading...

 What is the cheapest grocery store in Quebec City?

-Based on our daily tracking of a 50-item basket, Maxi is currently the cheapest grocery store in Quebec City at $244.74 for the full basket.
-The most expensive is IGA at $388.58 — a difference of $143.84.
+Based on our weekly tracking of a 50-item basket, Maxi currently has the lowest basket cost among the banners we track with near-complete baskets in Quebec City, at $279.85 for the full basket.
+The most expensive tracked banner is IGA at $350.01 — a difference of $70.16.

 How many grocery stores does GroceryPulse track in Quebec City?

-GroceryPulse tracks 4 grocery store banners in Quebec City: Maxi, Wholesale Club, Provigo, IGA.
-Prices are collected daily from publicly available retailer websites.
+GroceryPulse tracks 5 grocery store banners in Quebec City: Maxi, Wholesale Club, Metro, IGA, Giant Tiger.
+Prices are collected weekly from publicly available retailer websites.

 How much can I save on groceries in Quebec City?